sfigg/commercialization-public/test/assessments/troubleshooting-windows-assessment-services--wastechref.md

 4. Under System variables, click **New** to set the symbols environment variable by using one of the following paths:

-    1. Use the public symbols server (requires Internet connection)
+    1. The public symbols server (requires Internet connection)

         Connect the computer to the Internet so that it can access the Microsoft symbols server, and then configure the \_NT\_SYMBOL\_PATH environment variable to use the Microsoft symbols server at **http://msdl.microsoft.com/downloads/symbols**.

-    2. Use a network connected symbols path (requires local network connection)
+    2. A network connected symbols path (requires local network connection)

         Connect the computer to the local intranet and then configure the \_NT\_SYMBOL\_PATH environment variable to use an intranet symbols path.

-    3. Use a local symbols path
+    3. A local symbols path

-        Download the symbols to the Windows Assessment Services server computer, and point the test computer to this location by setting the \_NT\_SYMBOL\_PATH environment variable to use a path to the symbols on the server, such as \\\\WASServer\\relax\\symbols.
+        Download the symbols to the Windows Assessment Services server computer, and point the test computer to this location by setting the \_NT\_SYMBOL\_PATH environment variable to use a path to the symbols on the server, such as **\\\\WASServer\\relax\\symbols**.

-**To set up internal symbols**
+**To set up internal symbols:**

 1. Install the ADK, and initialize WAS.